'It's never too late': Calls for babies to be vaccinated against whooping cough

 The vaccination rate needed for herd immunity is 95 per cent.

-“Over the past five years there has been a fall in vaccination rates both nationally and locally,” Whanganui Medical Health Officer Dr Patrick O’Connor said.
+“Over the past five years there has been a fall in vaccination rates both nationally and locally,” Whanganui Medical Officer of Health Dr Patrick O’Connor said.

 Immunisation coordinator for Whanganui, Nicola Metcalfe, said child vaccination rates were low across the country and Whanganui was not more susceptible than other regions.